Chronos and Kairos: Mosfire Observations of Post-Starburst Galaxies in z~1 Clusters and Groups: Simultanous Spectral Energy Distribution Fitting of Spectra and Photometry

 While this machinery can be, in principle, used to generate combined probabilities for all combinations of parameters and models, such a large range of allowable values quickly becomes computationally untenable and massively underconstrained astrophysically.
 Instead, we chose for this analysis to place two strong constraints on the models used.
 The first is that the SFH of the model(s) used for the fit be exponentially declining with a short e-folding time.
 Such a SFH does not preclude the possibility of star formation in a continuous or bursty mode prior to this decline, but this prior requires that the cessation of star formation, once begun, proceed rapidly (here we choose $\tau=10$ Myr, where $\psi(t)\propto \tau^{-1}\exp{-t/\tau}$).
 Such a SFH essentially defines a K+A galaxy (e.g., \citealt{pog99}) and thus represents a reasonable assumption.

 The second constraint is placed on the stellar-phase metallicity, a parameter which, if left unconstrained, can wreak havoc on age measurements (e.g., \citealt{fumagalli16}).
 In the absence of the ability to measure the gas- or stellar-phase metallicity directly, the mean stellar masses of the traditional K+A and KAIROS/K+A-H$\alpha$ samples can be used to place strong constraints on the gas-phase metallicity from the mass-metallicity relation.
 Such constraints are, in turn, linked to the average stellar-phase metallicity by virtue of the rapid formation of the luminosity-dominant stellar population recently formed in our samples.
-Results from analyzing the largest samples of star-forming galaxies at $z\sim0.8$ currently available place the average gas-phase metallicity of galaxies at stellar masses equal to the average of both of our samples at approximately solar \citep{Lamareille2009,Perez-Montero2009,Zahid2011, Yuan13, Perez-Montero2013}.
-Thus, we explicitly impose that the models used be generated with $Z=Z_{\odot}$.
+Results from analysing the largest samples of star-forming galaxies at $z\sim0.8$ currently available place the average gas-phase metallicity of galaxies at stellar masses equal to the average of both of our samples at approximately solar \citep{Lamareille2009,Perez-Montero2009,Zahid2011, Yuan13, Perez-Montero2013}.
+Thus, we explicitly impose that the models used be generated with what is referred to as $Z=Z_{\odot}$ in the stellar synthesis models.
 In addition, we adopt the prescription of \citet{CB07} for this fitting as these models, generally, provided a slightly better fit to our data than either the BC03 or Maraston models for a given combination of parameters.
 It is crucial to note that the relative comparisons made in this paper are \emph{completely insensitive} to variations in $\psi(t)$, stellar-phase metallicity, and prescription as long as the same choice is made for both samples, and only result in absolute offsets in $t_{SB}$.
-These relative comparisons also hold if we instead choose a SFH parameterized by a galaxy undergoing a rejuvination event of variable strength (5-20\% by stellar mass) at a variety of different times (2-3 Gyr) after the onset of its initial star formation event.
+These relative comparisons also hold if we instead choose a SFH parameterised by a galaxy undergoing a rejuvination event of variable strength (5-20\% by stellar mass) at a variety of different times (2-3 Gyr) after the onset of its initial star formation event or a delayed $\tau$ model.

 \bsp